The Law Offices of Frank R. Cruz Announces the Filing of a Securities Class Action on Behalf of Cerence Inc. (CRNC) Investors

 On this news, Cerence's stock fell $21.47, or 20.6%, to close at $82.59 per share on November 22, 2021, thereby injuring investors.

-Then, on December 15, 2021, Cerence announced that its Chief Executive Officer (“CEO”) had abruptly resigned.
+Then, on December 15, 2021, Cerence announced that its Chief Executive Office ("CEO") had abruptly resigned.

 On this news, Cerence's stock fell $8.88, or 11.4%, to close at $69.20 per share on December 15, 2021.